TEACHING AND SPEAKING

 I speak publicly on a variety of topics, including writing and worldbuilding, storytelling in games, diversity and representation, career development, and cultivating positive player and professional communities.

-Worldbuilding Out of Bounds
+Worldbuilding Out of Bounds (short version)

 NarraScope 2019, Boston

 The Politics of Worldbuilding